Specifications for print artwork submission

 Rich Black (C-60 M-40 Y-40 K-100) should be applied to larger fills of black or font sizes greater than 3/8″ wide to ensure a dense color.
 Our rich black ink total is 240%.
 Any ink builds greater than 240% may not print properly.

 Image resolution is important for quality results.
-If you scan any photographic images, you should scan them at a minimum 350 dpi (dots per inch) and at the actual size you intend to print them.
+If your print artwork includes any scanned photographic images, they should have a minimum 350 dpi (dots per inch) at the actual size you intend to print them.
 All scanned images should be submitted as CMYK images in EPS or TIFF file format.

 Line art images (1-bit tifs) should be scanned at a minimum 600dpi (1200dpi preferred) and at the actual size to be printed.